James Shields (politician, born 1806)

-James Shields (May 10, 1806 – June 1, 1879) was an Irish American Democratic politician and United States Army officer, who is the only person in U.S. history to serve as a Senator for three different states, and one of only two to represent multiple states in the U.S. Senate.
-Shields represented Illinois from 1849 to 1855, in the 31st, 32nd, and 33rd Congresses, Minnesota from 1858 to 1859, in the 35th Congress, and Missouri in 1879, in the 45th Congress.
+James Shields (May 10, 1806 – June 1, 1879) was an Irish American politician and United States Army officer, who is the only person in U.S. history to serve as a Senator for three different states, and one of only two to represent multiple states in the U.S. Senate.
+A member of the Democratic Party, Shields represented Illinois from 1849 to 1855, in the 31st, 32nd, and 33rd Congresses, Minnesota from 1858 to 1859, in the 35th Congress, and Missouri in 1879, in the 45th Congress.

 Born and initially educated in Ireland, Shields emigrated to the Americas in 1826.
 He was briefly a sailor, and spent time in Quebec, before settling in Kaskaskia, Illinois, where he studied and practiced law.
 In 1836, he was elected to the Illinois House of Representatives, and later as State Auditor.
 His work as auditor was criticized by a young Abraham Lincoln, who (with his then fiancée, Mary Todd) published a series of inflammatory pseudonymous letters in a local paper.
 Shields challenged Lincoln to a duel, and the two nearly fought on September 22, 1842, before making peace, and eventually becoming friends.

-In 1845, Shields was appointed to the Illinois Supreme Court, from which he resigned to become Commissioner of the U.S. General Land Office.
+In 1845, Shields was appointed to the Illinois Supreme Court, from which he resigned to become Commissioner of the U.S. United States General Land Office.
 At the outbreak of the Mexican–American War, he left the Land Office to take an appointment as brigadier general of volunteers.
 He served with distinction and was twice wounded.
 In 1848, Shields was appointed to and confirmed by the Senate as the first governor of the Oregon Territory, which he declined.
 After serving as Senator from Illinois, he moved to Minnesota and founded the town of Shieldsville there.
 He was then elected as Senator from Minnesota.
-He served in the American Civil War, and at the Battle of Kernstown, his troops inflicted the only tactical defeat of Stonewall Jackson in the war.
-Shields resigned his commission shortly thereafter.
+He served in the American Civil War, and at the Battle of Kernstown, his troops inflicted the only tactical defeat of Stonewall Jackson in the war (although he had been wounded the day before and was not present on the battlefield).
+Shields resigned his commission shortly thereafter due to a dispute over a promotion.
 After moving multiple times, Shields settled in Missouri and served again for three months in the Senate.
 He died in 1879 and represents Illinois in the National Statuary Hall.